-The authors from the United States and the Netherlands in their previous work showed in vitro susceptibility and permissivity of dopaminergic (DA) neurons derived from human pluripotent stem cells (hPSCs) to infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+In their previous work, authors from the United States and the Netherlands demonstrated in vitro susceptibility and permissivity of dopaminergic (DA) neurons derived from human pluripotent stem cells (hPSCs) to infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 By contrast, cortical neurons derived from hPSCs did not show susceptibility to SARS-CoV-2.
-In this article, the same research team investigated molecular changes in dopaminergic neurons in vitro infected with SARS-CoV-2.
-In addition, to explore whether the changes in DA neurons observed in vitro also occur in vivo, they examined the substantia nigra autopsy samples from patients who died from COVID-19.
+The same research team in the present article investigated molecular changes in dopaminergic neurons in vitro infected with SARS-CoV-2.
+They also explored whether the changes in DA neurons observed in vitro also occur in vivo, examining autopsy samples of the substantia nigra from patients who died from COVID-19.

 Dopaminergic neurons